Posted on December 4, 2013

 Dealing with the Demons

 This is the difficult bit that I mentioned earlier and you may want to scroll down to the next section if you’ve already had enough.
-It is a cathartic exercise for me, and something that I need to get out of my system, but that doesn’t mean you have to read it.
+Writing it is a cathartic exercise for me, and something that I need to get out of my system, but that doesn’t mean you have to read it.

 Grief is full of paradoxes.
 One of the hardest is reconciling the passage of time with the corresponding pain of moving away from the last moment you were with your child.
 Edward was 4 years old.
 He will always be 4 years old and it feels like he’s being left behind.
 On bad days I can see him standing on his own in a field, wearing his favourite red fleece and looking intently at me with his big brown eyes.
 The grass is green, the sun is out and the sky is blue, but the only sound is the wind.
 Suddenly I begin to move away, not because I want to, but because the earth is expanding between us, drawing us apart.
 I want to run towards him but I can’t.
 My legs won’t move.
 I want to grab hold of him and bring him with me but I can’t.
 He gets smaller and smaller as the distance increases.
 It’s hopeless.
 We never take our eyes off each other and I call his name but he just looks at me, never saying a word.
-I have abandoned him, a little child, my son.
+I feel like I have abandoned him, a little child, my son.
 He disappears and everything fades to black.
-I know it is not real but it is impossible to convey how much this hurts.
+I know it is not real but it hurts.

 I still get flashbacks to the defining moments in hospital.
 Each one stops me in my tracks, whatever I am doing.
-The agony on his face and his cries when we used to make him walk after the operation – we were told that it was for his own good and we kept making him do it, despite hating every second of it.
+The agony on his face and his cries when we used to make him walk after the operation.
+We were told that it was for his own good and we kept making him do it, despite hating every second of it.
 I took photos to show him in the years to come of how he had beaten the odds and now these will haunt me forever.
 The chilling of the blood when we first realised that something was seriously wrong.
 The last time he looked at us, scared and in pain, as he was wheeled into theatre.
 The moment we were told he was going to die.
 The surreal and rational conversations with the doctor about the best way to let him go.
 What kind of conversation is that for fuck’s sake?
 Turning off his life support.
 Holding him as he slipped away.
-So many awful moments burned into our souls forever.
+So many awful moments burned into our memories forever.

-For me the hardest demons are the pain Edward was so clearly in before he was readmitted to PICU, and the 3 day delay in putting in a central line, a procedure that could have saved his life, although we will never know.
+For me the hardest demons are the pain Edward was so clearly in before he was readmitted to PICU, and the 3 day delay in putting in a central line, a procedure that could have saved his life.
 We were never given a full explanation for these delays, other than that the first was caused by the only doctor capable of doing it stopping work at 4pm, and the two successive delays by further ‘resource’ problems.
 By the time they finally got round to it, a precautionary procedure had become a life saving one that ended in failure.
 Of course they didn’t realise he had sepsis, which I have since discovered is very hard to diagnose, but that doesn’t make it any easier for me to accept.
 Yes, almost anybody could be saved in hindsight and it was in all probability a human error of judgement but, had they acted when they said they would, Edward might still be alive.
 Ifs, buts and maybes.

 I have searched my soul to find the strength to come to terms with this.
 It is the only reason why I have not yet accepted The Evelina’s invitation to go back and discuss with them what happened.
 This is standard procedure when a child dies and is a positive thing to do.
 Clare is ready but I am not.
 I owe it to Edward to be dignified and respectful and not let my emotions get the better of me.
 I hold the medical team in enormously high regard.
 They saved his life twice before as a baby and without them we would never have had 4 more precious years.
 I know that they did everything they possibly could to save him but that delay haunts me.
 If any of them are reading this, I want them to know how thankful we are for everything they did, but to also understand how utterly devastated we are, and that, for me, this sometimes comes with an overwhelming and intense anger that is looking for a target.
 I simply cannot risk talking to Edward’s doctors until I am more at peace with this.
-They, and Edward’s memory, deserve nothing but dignity and respect from me.
+They, and Edward’s memory, deserve dignity and respect from me.
 They are a group of amazingly talented and dedicated people without whom he would have died at birth and they will go on to save many more lives and prevent others from suffering our pain.
 Indeed, other children and families will benefit from the lessons learnt from our loss.

 I am also aware of and in touch with other families going through the agony of legal process (at another hospital, not The Evelina) and seen how, even in the face of overwhelming evidence, the NHS and the bureaucrats that run it will do everything to avoid admitting guilt.
 Morality and the law are frequently incompatible and never more so than in instances like this.
 My heart goes out to them.
 They deserve greater transparency and accountability for obvious failings that clearly contributed to the loss of their children.
 Nobody should have to go through the agony of a child’s death and then relive it in court because a hospital refuses to acknowledge significant and avoidable failings.
 In comparison to what these families have endured and the evidence against the hospital involved, I may have to learn to accept that, in comparison, Edward was just very unlucky and paid the ultimate price.
 It is agonising and probably, by some distance, the hardest issue I will ever have to confront in my life.